toni-pm/Cybersecurity-M01/Workshop/04-brute-force/README.md

 password.raw-md5
 ```

+It seems that we have found a MD5 hash of the password for the *robot* user, this seems very interesting and strange

 ```
 $ cat /home/robot/password.raw-md5
 robot:c3fcd3d76192e4007dfb496cca67e13b
 ```

+Let's try to crack this hash using ***hashcat***.
+First we save the hash in a file:

 ```
 └──╼ $cat /home/tonipm/hash
 c3fcd3d76192e4007dfb496cca67e13b
 ```

+We use the file with the hash with the hashcat:

 ```
 └──╼ $hashcat -a 0 -m 0 hash /usr/share/wordlists/rockyou.txt